pantherb/setBfree/README.md

 point for building a high quality emulator players familiar with the great Hammond organs of the past will enjoy.
 There will be two major milestones to reach this goal.
-The first is to clean up its first beta functionality including improving and cleaning up the current code, and adding a slicker gui interface.
+The first is to clean up its first beta functionality including improving and cleaning up the current code, and adding a slicker GUI interface.
 For the second milestone, we will modify much of the code to make the organ more dynamic.
 A user will be able to adjust to taste from the 'like a bird' quality of chill players to the knocking, screaming organ sounds of